ntampellini/TSCoDe/docs/examples.rst

 trying to automate.
 Play around!

 For detailed descriptions of the operators and keywords present in the inputs, see :ref:`op_kw`.

+Work is in progress to expand this section with more examples.

 1. Trimolecular input
 +++++++++++++++++++++